4driel/basic-nn-xor/README.md

 As explained with the operation of a single artificial neuron.
 Forward propagation involves a weighted sumation of the inputs at every stage, and a squashing activation function.
 This would get repeated over and over depending of how many layers "deep" the network is.

 Calculating these values is not as hard as it would seem.
-As, if representing all the operations as matrix operations, the computation can be made in bulk, on a per layer basis.
+As, if representing all the operations as matrix operations, the computations can be made in bulk, on a per layer basis.

 Using the first weigthed sumation as an example.
 The result could be given like this: